jpassaro/mothersback/doc/intention.md

 We will define the basic functionality at an extremely high level.
-This is essentially a graph theory problem: beyond the definition of a loopless (for now) and undirected graph, only a small amount of additional structure[*](#addl-structure) is needed to define the planar arrangement we'll be playing with.
-In principle, the graph nodes may be just about anything.
+This is essentially a graph theory problem: beyond the definition of a loopless (for now) and undirected graph, only a small amount of [additional structure](#addl-structure) is needed to define the planar arrangement we'll be playing with.

+In principle, we're not picky about what the graph nodes are.
+In testing and abstract buliding, they will be integers.
 For the pretty visuals we have in mind, they'll probably be SVG objects.
-As such, we should be able to build some utilities for using arbitrary X/Y points, and in particular SVG points or something similar.
+We should be able to build some utilities for arbitrary X/Y points in the cartesian plane, which we could then exploit with SVG points or something similar.

 ### API sketch